Not a Tech Pro Research member? Sign up for a Free Trial and get access to this content and more for one week.

 - Originally Published:

-External individuals such as hackers, virus writers or ransomware peddlers are often seen as the biggest threat to organizations.
+External individuals, such as hackers, virus writers, and ransomware peddlers, are often seen as the biggest threat to organizations.
 However, industry statistics consistently indicate that insiders pose a larger danger.
 It makes sense when you consider the damage that a single disgruntled employee (or an employee unaware of good security practices) could cause to a company, based on access privileges outsiders don’t possess.
-Allowing employees to access data to do their jobs constitutes a double-edged sword.
-Permitting organizational staff to install and use external hard disks, flash drives and even personal media players makes the task of stealing corporate information that much easier.
+Allowing employees to access data to do their jobs is a double-edged sword.
+Permitting organizational staff to install and use external hard disks, flash drives, and even personal media players makes the task of stealing corporate information that much easier.

 Already a member?
 Log in here